-At high flow, electrical conductivity is primarily centered between 50-100 microsiemens/cm (μS/cm).
+At high flow, electrical conductivity is primarily centered between 50-100 microsiemens/cm (μ S/cm).
 During low flow, the distribution of measured values shifts to primarily above 100.
 This scale of variation is to be expected between flow levels because low flows concentrate the ions.
-Trout Creek (TROU-00), East Martis Creek (EMAR), Gray Creek (GRAY), Squaw Creek (SQCR-00), and Union Valley Creek (GLEN-00) frequently have high conductivity measurements.
+Trout Creek (TROU-00), East Martis Creek (EMAR), Gray Creek (GRAY), Squaw Creek (SQCR-00), Silver Creek (SILV), and Union Valley Creek (GLEN-00) frequently have high conductivity measurements.
 Trout, Squaw, and Union Valley Creeks are all fairly urbanized watersheds.
 East Martis and Gray are undeveloped but both have a system of poorly developed historic logging roads and are in naturally erosive areas (NHC, 2006).
+Silver Creek is mostly undeveloped, although there is a small residential community upstream of the monitoring site.